nicolasochem/tzip/drafts/current/draft_emmy-star.md

 The format of endorsements changes to include the endorsement slot.
 This change enables checking an endorsement in constant time, instead of the current check which is linear in the total number of endorsement slots.
 However, the new format is a wrapper of the old format, and the slot field is not signed.
 Concretely, the `tezos-endorser` will produce the endorsement by having the signer stack provide the signature, then wrapping it with its slot, before injecting it in the node.
 In this way, the signing infrastructure of bakers does not need to change.
 Instead, this update will only introduce a breaking but light API change, mostly impacting block explorers and monitoring tools.

 To keep the duration of cycles and voting period the same, their length in number of blocks is doubled.
 The number of seed nonce commitments per cycle and of roll snapshots per cycle are kept the same.
-Concretely, the following constants and their values in Emmy<sup>+</sup>
+Concretely, the following parameters and their values in Emmy<sup>+</sup>
 ```
       blocks_per_cycle = 4096
       blocks_per_voting_period = 20480